adoptium/temurin-build/.github/ISSUE_TEMPLATE/build-issue.md

 ---
 name: 🐛 Bug Report
-about: For problems related to how the adoptopenjdk binaries are created or published
+about: For problems related to how the Temurin binaries are created or published

 ---